 If you enjoy visiting UNESCO World Heritage Sites and are planning a trip to Australia why not try to include some of the sites that are on the world heritage list for Australia in your itinerary?

 The answer to the question “How many world heritage sites are in Australia?” is 19 as of July 2018.
 This has stayed the same since 2011 when the Ningaloo Coast was approved at a meeting of the world heritage committee and inscribed on the list.
-There are also 3 areas which are on the Australia world heritage tentative list.
+There are also 3 areas that are on the Australia world heritage tentative list.

 Out of the total of 19 UNESCO World Heritage Sites in Australia 3 are cultural, 12 are natural and 4 are a combination.